 Upstairs from our flat was an intermediate floor with a bathroom and toilet, which was shared by all of the other tenants.
 One further flight of stairs up to the first floor was a two roomed flat occupied by a family, living room in front and bedroom to the rear with a kitchenette on the landing and, a further two flights up to the second floor were two bedsits, one in the front and one in the back.
 One bedsit had a kitchenette on the landing and the other had a kitchenette in an extension that looked like a garden shed, up a narrow set of wooden temporary looking stairs.
 They were all very friendly, no doubt attracted by my sweet and cheeky nature although I’m now very hazy about who they were.
 I remember a single mother and newly born baby who had moved from Helston, who left her husband and older children behind.
 I’m sure there was a story there.
 And before her in the same bedsit was a woman in her early twenties, Anna, who had beautiful blond hair usually set in a long plait trailing down her back.
 Probably another sign of the approaching swinging 60s, she was saving to travel to the Greek islands with Mykonos as one of her intended stops.
 Before she left, she gave me a book on Greece, which I’m afraid is long gone.
 My mum much later told me that Anna was a prostitute although she was always seemed to be like a younger version of mum to me.

-My mum did what most mums probably did and was a full time housewife.
+My Dad would rather half kill himself doing two jobs, which he did rather than expect my mum to be anything else but a full time housewife.
 Of course, there was no washing machine, vacuum cleaner, fridge or even a dishwasher, so housework was definitely more labour intensive then and my mum probably had it easier than most as there was only me to look after until my brother was born in 1959.

 Mum went shopping every day and the first stop was almost always Vic Martin’s shop.
 That photo at the top of Gwen’s blog could almost have been printed from my memory.
 I know that he was a serious stamp collector as he very generously gave me a large quantity of old British and Colonial stamps in a folder, which more than supplemented my meagre schoolboy level collection.
 He also gave me a few old Stanley Gibbons catalogues, which I pored over, cross referencing the stamps he had given me.
 My stamp collecting days gave way to other boyish pursuits and the catalogues are long gone but I still have those stamps.
 It was such a generous act that I often thought about why he would have done that and, although I will never know for sure, it’s possible that, as my father lived in Silesia before the war, where Vic Martin was interned as a POW, there was some kind of connection between them.

-Holmes the baker was usually the next stop followed by the greengrocer further down Golborne Road on the right hand side and then Hamperl the butcher on the same side back towards the iron bridge.
-The Hamperls were German, which meant that, as well as the usual choices of meat, they sold smoked sausages and delicious liver sausage the like of which I haven’t tasted since.
+Holmes the baker was usually the next stop followed by Price’s the greengrocer further down Golborne Road on the right hand side and then Hamperl the butcher on the same side of the road.
+The Hamperls were German, which meant that, as well as the usual choices of meat, they sold smoked sausages and delicious liver sausage.
 Chicken was a relatively expensive meat then and turkey almost unknown so chicken was always considered as a Christmas treat.
-One year on Christmas eve, my dad returned from shopping, as I guess there was some heavy lifting required, and said he was sure that we had the winning raffle ticket displayed in Hamperl’s window.
-Mum and dad hunted high and low for the raffle ticket and finally found it at the bottom of the kitchen bin, slightly crumpled and dad struggled home later with our prize 20lb turkey, which they had to cut the legs off to fit in the oven.
+One year on Christmas eve, my Dad returned from shopping, as I guess there was some heavy lifting required, and said he was sure that we had the winning raffle ticket displayed in Hamperl’s window.
+Mum and Dad hunted high and low for the raffle ticket and finally found it at the bottom of the kitchen bin, slightly crumpled and dad struggled home later with our prize 20lb turkey, which they had to cut the legs off to fit in the oven.
 I think we had turkey for breakfast, lunch and dinner for a few days running that year.

-Opposite number 89 stood a small chapel where I sometimes went to Sunday school, although I preferred the ABC Minors at the Prince of Wales in Great Western Road.
-Next to the chapel heading west was a large knitwear factory and next to that a Greek Cypriot barber where I had my haircut.
+Opposite number 89 stood a small chapel where I sometimes went to Sunday school, although I preferred Saturday morning pictures at the Essoldo in Great Western Road..
+Next to the chapel heading west was the large Knitmaster factory and further along from that a Greek Cypriot barber where I had my haircut.
 Beyond the junction with Golborne Road, on the left, there were a number of small businesses operating, one of which pressed records.
 There were usually boxes of rejects outside, sometimes only rejected because they had the same label on both sides or the labels stuck on slightly off-centre.
 It was always a bit of a game to see how many records we could pick up and run off with before someone came out and tried to catch us.
 Actually, the best they could ever do was shout at us as we were always halfway down the road by then.
 I guess they needed them for recycling but the records were usually rubbish.

 Further along Kensal Road, on the corner of the path leading to the Ha’penny Steps, was the old swimming baths, which was always freezing and smelt so strongly of chlorine, my eyes were almost watering before I got in.
 It wasn’t all bricks and tarmac as, at the junction of Kensal Road and West Row was, and still is, beautifully landscaped Emslie Horniman Pleasance, which was a favourite walk.